Arijon Ibrahimović: International career

-Ibrahimović played two matches for the Germany U16 in 2020, failing to score.
-In August 2021, he made his debut for the Germany U17 in a friendly against Poland national U-17 football team Poland.
-In the qualification for the 2022 European Under-17 Championship, he played in all six qualifying matches, scoring three goals.
-At the following finals, which took place in May and June 2022 in Israel, he scored one goal in three appearances, but his team was eliminated in the quarterfinals by the eventual European champions France national under-17 football team (4:5 on penalties).
+Ibrahimović played two matches for the Germany U16 in 2020.
+In August 2021, he made his debut for the Germany U17 in a friendly against Poland U17.
+During qualification for the 2022 European Under-17 Championship, he played in all six qualifying matches, scoring three goals.
+At the following finals, which took place in May–June 2022 in Israel, he scored one goal in three appearances, but his team was eliminated in the quarterfinals by the eventual European champions France U17 (4–5 on penalties).
 Overall, Ibrahimović scored nine goals in 13 matches for the U17 team.

+On 25 October 2025, he, along with teammate Diant Ramaj, met with the president of the Football Federation of Kosovo, Agim Ademi, after their Bundesliga match with 1.
+FC Heidenheim against TSG Hoffenheim, which was seen as a possible indication of both Ibrahimović and Ramaj's interest in representing Kosovo at the senior international level.

 Style of play

-Ibrahimović is a box to box midfielder who is just as adept at defending as attacking, a very technical player, who is also a strong presser and has intelligent positioning.
+Ibrahimović is a box to box midfielder who is adept at defending and attacking, a technical player, who is also a presser and has intelligent positioning.
 He has earned comparisons in playstyle to Leon Goretzka.

 Personal life

-Ibrahimović's parents are Kosovo Albanians from Prizren.
+Ibrahimović's parents are ethnic Albanians from Prizren, Kosovo.
 His older brother Leunard is also a footballer and plays for Bayernliga Nord club ATSV Erlangen.
-Despite sharing the same surname, Ibrahimović is of no relation to former Swedish striker Zlatan Ibrahimović.
+Despite sharing the same surname, Ibrahimović is of no relation to retired Swedish striker Zlatan Ibrahimović.